 The data transmitted from the barcode reader means that the element string denoting a Service Relation Instance Number has been captured.
-When indicating this element string in the non-HRI text section of a barcode label, one of the following data title SHOULD be used as appropriate (see also section 3.2): SRIN
+Since the SRIN is an attribute of a service relation, it must be processed with the GSRN of the service relation to which it relates (see section 4.14 Data relationships).
+When indicating this element string in the non-HRI text section of a barcode label, one of the following data title SHOULD be used as appropriate: SRIN

-3.9.14 Payment slip reference number: AI (8020)
+3.9.16 Payment slip reference number: AI (8020)

-The Application Identifier (8020) indicates that the GS1 Application Identifier data field contains a payment slip reference number.
+The GS1 Application Identifier (8020) indicates that the GS1 Application Identifier data field contains a payment slip reference number.

-The payment slip reference number, assigned by the invoicing party, identifies a payment slip within a given Global Location Number (GLN) of an invoicing party.
+The payment slip reference number, assigned by the invoicing party, identifies a payment slip within a given Global Location Number (GLN) of an invoicing party (see section 2.6.6).
 Together with the GLN of the invoicing party, the payment slip reference number uniquely identifies a payment slip.
-The data field is alphanumeric and may contain all characters contained in Figure 7.11-1.
+The data field is alphanumeric and may contain all characters contained in figure 7.11-1.

-Figure 3.9.14-1.
-Format of the element string -- ------------------ --------------- ----------------
+Figure 3.9.16-1.
+Format of the element string ------------------ ------------------------------

-Application Identifier Payment slip reference number 8020 $X_1$ -variable length- $X{25}$
+GS1 Application Identifier Payment slip reference number 8020 X_1 -variable length- X{25}

 The data string transmitted from the barcode reader means that the element string denoting a payment slip reference number has been captured.
-This element string must be processed together with the GLN of the invoicing party, AI (415).
+Restrictions apply to the use of AI (8020) in combination with other AIs, see section 4.14 Data relationships.

-When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used (see also section 3.2): REF NO.
+When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used: REF NO.